Jembe/jembe/docs/quickstart.rst

 Hello World Example
 ===================

-Create a simple Component to render a static HTML page.
+In this example, we'll create a simple Component to render a static HTML page.

 .. code-block:: python